zKillboard/crestsso/README.md

 ### Implementation

 This code was created to make the usage of CREST SSO very simple.
-Once you have your clientID and clientSecret you can instantiate CrestSSO like so:
+Once you have your clientID and secretKey you can instantiate CrestSSO like so:

-    $sso = new CrestSSO($clientID, $clientSecret, $callbackURL, $scopes);
+    $sso = new CrestSSO($clientID, $secretKey, $callbackURL, $scopes);

-$clientID, $clientSecret, and $callbackURL are all strings.
+$clientID, $secretKey, and $callbackURL are all strings.
 The $scopes parameter is an array and defaults to an empty array.

-Once instantiated, you can then retrieve the URL need for the user to login:
+Once instantiated, you can then retrieve the URL needed for the user to login with CREST SSO:

     $loginURL = $sso->getLoginURL();